mechanicious/domenu/README.md

 ##doMenu
 Specialized version of Nestable plugin, for back-end hierahical menu creation.
+Having any suggestions, or just would like to tell what you think?
+Leave [Feedback](https://github.com/mechanicious/domenu/labels/feedback)!

 ##### Next ★ milestone
 Help us reach [★ 80](https://www.javascripting.com/submit) and get applied to the Javascripting family!